manoj815/javascript_demo/README.md

 //We are playing with references here.
 After the code gets executed, we will have an array of five elements so that each //element is referencing the same object

+<b>Q.Difference between array.splice() and array.slice()</b>
+Array.splice modifies the original array and returns the array containing the elements deleted.
+Array.slice does not modify the original array.
+It just returns a new array of elements which is a subset of the original array.